Hünername

-The Hünername ('Book of Talents') is an illustrated manuscript prepared in the late 16th century at the Ottoman court and preserved since then in Topkapı Palace in Istanbul.
+The Hünername (هنرنامه "Book of Talents", TSMK H.1523-1524) is an illustrated manuscript completed in 1584–1588 at the Ottoman court and preserved since then in Topkapı Palace in Istanbul.
 It contains the history of the Sultans of the Ottoman Empire and particularly that of Suleiman the Magnificent.
 Bound in two volumes and illustrated with 89 double-page miniatures, it is one of the most famous Ottoman manuscripts.

 History

 The writing of this history to the glory of the Ottoman sultans was started by the official historiographers Fethullah Arifi Çelebi (d.
 1561/62), (Note: Arifi was the author also of the Süleymanname) and Shirvanli Eflatun (d.
 1569/70).
 After an interruption of about ten years, corresponding to the period of the reign of Selim II, it was continued by their successor, Seyyid Lokman, who was put in charge of the official history by Murad III.
 He began writing it at the beginning of 1578, perhaps on the initiative of the Grand Vizier Sokollu Mehmed Pasha, of whom he was a protégé.
 Four volumes were planned but only two were produced, the last two to be devoted to the story of Selim II and Murad III.
 The drafting was completed in 1579–1580, but resumed a few years later.
 The illustration of the manuscript was executed by the imperial workshop then directed by Nakkaş Osman, and completed in 1584 for the first volume and in 1588 for the second.

 After its completion, the manuscript was kept in the library of Topkapi Palace where it still remains.